nexus-AI26/nexus/README.md

 **nexus** is a deeply customizable, terminal-based AI coding assistant.
 It brings the power of agentic coding (like Cursor or Claude Code) directly into your command line, but with a philosophy of absolute freedom: you bring your own API keys, choose any model from any provider, and customize the UI to your liking.

-Built with React for the terminal and designed for developers who live in their terminal.
+Built with React for the terminal (Ink) and designed for developers who live in their terminal.

 ---

 ## Features

 - **Bring Your Own Provider:** Support for OpenAI, Anthropic, OpenRouter, or Custom local endpoints (LM Studio, Ollama).
 Use `claude-4.6-opus`, `gpt-5.4`, `llama-4`, `deepseek-v3.2`, or anything else.
-- **Beautiful TUI:** 6 built-in color themes (Dracula, Tokyo Night, Monokai, Catppuccin, Nord, Light) with live switching.
+- **Beautiful TUI:** 9 built-in color themes (Dracula, Tokyo Night, Monokai, Catppuccin, Nord, Light, Gruvbox, Solarized Dark, GitHub Dark) with live switching.
 - **Command Palette:** Press `/` to open a fuzzy-searchable overlay for 20+ built-in commands.
 - **Safe Agentic Tools:** nexus can read your code, write files, and run terminal commands to fix bugs.
 It will always ask for your permission before writing a file or running a shell command, so you stay in control.
 - **Lightning Fast UX:**
   - `Ctrl + C` gracefully interrupts the AI stream instantly if it's going off-track.
   - `Ctrl + B` toggles **Verbose Mode** to see exactly what tools the AI is calling under the hood.
-  - `Ctrl + O` expands long code previews.
+  - `Ctrl + O` toggles thinking/writing visibility (and still expands tool preview prompts).
 - **Sessions & Context:** Saves chat history automatically.
 Drop a `NEXUS.md` in your project root to give the AI permanent context about your codebase.

 ---